lacanoid/run64/README.md

 Since control is handed over to the "cartridge" fairly early on in the boot process, we have to mirror portions of the KERNAL's `RESET` routine and the BASIC cold-start code.
-Once everything is ready for action, we print the appropriate `LOAD` and `RUN` incantations to the screen, position the cursor so that it will be on the `LOAD` line when BASIC starts, and then inject two carriage-returns into the keyboard buffer.
+Once everything is ready for action, print theappropriate `SYS` and `RUN` incantations to the screen, position the cursor so that it will be on the first command when the BASIC starts, and then inject two carriage-returns into the keyboard buffer.

 When we hand control back to BASIC, it starts consuming the keyboard buffer, which causes the commands cued up on the screen to be executed, and voilà!
 We have autostart!

-For a cleaner look, the `LOAD` and `RUN` commands are printed to the screen with the same colour as the background, but setting `HIDECMDS` to 0 in `config.inc` disables this behavior.
+For a cleaner look, the `SYS` and `RUN` commands are printed to the screen with the same colour as the background, but setting `HIDECMDS` to 0 in `config.inc` disables this behavior.